wzkariampuzha/wzkariampuzha.github.io/Notes.md

-feed.xml is for publication feeds with RSS? did not put the about.css from static into mine posts should go into posts folder as a .md file
+feed.xml is for publication feeds with RSS? did not put the about.css from static into mine posts should go into posts folder as a .md file also do a spotify integration https://developer.spotify.com/documentation/web-api/ so people can see my listening.

 ## Animations
 Also see the [embedded age calculator](https://www.michaelsyao.com/) at the bottom when inspecting element.